karamarnell/developers/app/ecosystem/jdbc-application-strings-manager-integration.md

       - label: Upstream Headers
 ---

 This plugin allows you to limit the number of requests a developer can make based on a custom response header returned by the upstream API.
-You can arbitrary set as many rate-limiting objects (or quotas) as you want and instruct Kong to increase or decrease them by any number of units.
+You can arbitrary set as many rate-limiting objects (or quotas) as you want and instruct Qordoba to increase or decrease them by any number of units.
 Each custom rate-limiting object can limit the inbound requests per seconds, minutes, hours, days, months or years.

 If the API has no authentication layer, the **Client IP** address will be used, otherwise the Consumer will be used if an authentication plugin has been configured.